wdawson/okta.github.io/_source/_posts/2017-05-17-develop-a-mobile-app-with-ionic-and-spring-boot.md

 To see how your application will look on different devices you can run `ionic serve --lab`.
 The `--lab` flag opens a page in your browser that lets you see how your app looks on different devices.

-{% img blog/ionic-spring-boot/ionic-labs.png alt:"Ionic Labs" width:"800" %}
+{% img blog/ionic-spring-boot/ionic-labs.png alt:"Ionic Labs" width:"800" %}{: .center-image }

 ### iOS